If you set environment variables like your EDITOR in your .bashrc file

 EDITOR=$(which vi)

-to use one of Bash’s builtins to do this, either command
+to use one of Bash’s builtins to do this, either command, type, or hash.

 and loads it into Bash’s command hash table if found.
 An implementation like